-When Jessica was given Misopristol pills to begin her abortion procedure, she felt she could not go through with it.
-She spit the pills out and stated “I can’t do this.” as clearly documented in her chart.
+When Jessica was given Misoprostol pills to begin her abortion procedure, she felt she could not go through with it.
+She spit the pills out and stated, “I can’t do this,” as clearly documented in her chart.

-She was then directed to a small room in the back of the clinic where she was isolated for “re-counseling”.
-After reminding Jessica of her initial concerns regarding parenting clinic staff left her alone.
+Jessica was then directed to a small room in the back of the clinic, where she was isolated for “re-counseling."
+After reminding Jessica of her initial concerns regarding parenting, clinic staff left her alone.
 It’s undocumented how many hours Jessica was in the room before she ultimately broke down and agreed to take the pills.
 She was given new pills to take and left to read a journal of abortion success stories while the pills took effect.

-After the abortion was completed Jessica suffered from immense depression and regret.
+After the abortion was completed, Jessica suffered from immense depression and regret.
 Years later she still feels the sting of the loneliness she felt then.
 “I wanted my baby.”
-She says.
-“I didn’t just wake up one day and decide to go get an abortion.
-I fought for my child’s life for 3 months.
+She says, “I didn’t just wake up one day and decide to go get an abortion.
+I fought for my child’s life for three months.
 I fought until I literally couldn’t physically or emotionally handle fighting that pressure anymore.”

 S.W.O. has a documented past of charging patients’ abortions to Medicaid under the fraudulent claim of mental health necessity.
-Not only was Jessica shown immense levels of coercion and pressure to follow through with her abortion, taxpayers footed the bill for that coercion and manipulation leading to the death of a 13 week old unborn baby.
+Not only was Jessica shown immense levels of coercion and pressure to follow through with her abortion, but taxpayers also footed the bill for that coercion and manipulation, leading to the death of a 13-week old unborn baby.

 Jessica eventually filed suit against Southwestern Women’s Options and is now using her voice and experience to help save others from what she experienced.
 “How many others have been “re-counseled?” she asks.
 The thought is haunting.
 Women are being led to abortion under the guise of empowerment when in reality, Jessica felt anything but empowered by what she experienced that day.